developer-portal/content/tech/languages/ruby/gems-installation.md

 ```
 gem: --user-install
 ```
-Remember to add: `$HOME/.local/share/gem/ruby/bin` to your `$PATH` if you do since all settings aforementioned will be overriden.
+Remember to add: `$HOME/.local/share/gem/ruby/bin` to your `$PATH` if you choose to use `gem: ...` since all default settings would be overriden if you do.

 One way of doing this is adding the following to `$HOME/.bash_profile`: